 - Made from aluminum for improved durability

-- Has a limited eye relief probably due to its compactness
+- Has limited eye relief probably due to its compactness

 - The battery door tended to get unscrewed whenever I turned the reticle control knob

-Its compact design makes it a suitable option for beginners as well as it is one of the best scope for 177 air rifle.
+Its compact design makes it a suitable option for beginners as well as it is one of the best scopes for 177 air rifles.
 Nevertheless, given that it is one of the best budget air rifle scope it is not restricted to beginners.
 It can be a good option for target practice, especially for holdovers.

 Fully multicoated lenses